nikclarkson/AutoMoq/README.md

 }
 ```

-We would like to test the behavior that the order is sent over to the shipping department once the customer has successfully paid for the order.
-We will want an actual concrete instance of the OrdersController, but everything it depends on can be mocks at this point.
+We would like to test the behavior that the order is sent over to the shipping service once the customer has successfully paid for the order.
+In order to accomplish this we will want an actual concrete instance of the OrdersController, but everything it depends on can be mocks.

 Creating Mocks with Moq is really simple.
 ```csharp